mdparvejalam/mdparvejalam/README.md

 ### Hi there ,This is Md Parvej Alam 👋

    Learning & Exploring 🌐📊📱☕️

 - 🔭 I’m currently working on.
-Tech interviews Preparation Material...
-- 🌱 I’m currently learning code j2EE 💻
+- 🌱 I’m currently learning code Advance PHP 💻
 - 👯 I’m looking to collaborate on .
 Learning Made Easy.
 - 📫 How to reach me: .mdparvejalam151@gmail.com..
 - 😄 Pronouns: ...